pvalle6/Fly_Swatter/README.md

 # Fly_Swatter

-Fly_Swatter is the backend code for a project to calculate ballistics and launch a projectile to hit a moving object.
+Fly_Swatter is a fire control computer that calculate ballistics and angle to launch a projectile to hit a moving object.

 Examples contains a working example of the computer.